 What Is the Final Model Count?

-I chose to ignore the 7 EF-M lenses for Canon’s seemingly defunct mirrorless EOS M cameras.
-Unlike EF-S lenses, which actually use the regular EF mount, EF-M lenses use a smaller, distinctly different lens mount.
+I ignored the seven EF-M lenses for Canon’s seemingly defunct mirrorless EOS M cameras.
+Unlike EF-S lenses, which use the regular EF mount, EF-M lenses use a smaller, distinctly different lens mount.
 I do not consider these lenses to be a subset of EF lenses in the same way as EF-S lenses.
+I’m also choosing to ignore the incredibly rare EF 300mm f/1.8 lens.
+We know this lens exists, but the current thinking is that only four were ever made, and crucially, they were not publicly available.

 Canon EF Lenses – A Summary

-- 211 publicly available lenses with an EF mount
+- 212 publicly available lenses with an EF mount

 - 166 EF intended for stills cameras